ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Rename a file share
 {: #rename-file-share-api}

-Make a `PATCH /shares/$share_id` call to rename a specific share.
+Make a `PATCH /shares/$share_id` call to rename a specific file share.
 For example:

 ```
 curl -X PATCH \